creyke/Cosmic/README.md

 # Cosmic
 A succinct and powerful command line query tool for Azure Cosmos DB

+## Summary
+If you are doing any of the following things you can benefit from Cosmic:
+- Developing applications which read and/or write data to Azure Cosmos DB.
+- Responsible for supporting an Azure Cosmos DB solution.
+- Troubleshooting performance or cost issues with Azure Cosmos DB.
+- Wanting to share queries reusable, parameterisable queries with other members of your team.

 ## Installation
 ```
 dotnet tool install -g cosmic